-For many companies, lead generation through email marketing is a frustrating challenge.
-Whether B2B or B2C, businesses are continually on the lookout for strategies that promote the high-quality lead generation and effective nurturing.
+For many smaller companies, small business lead generation through email marketing is a frustrating challenge.
+Whether B2B or B2C, small businesses are continually on the lookout for strategies that promote high-quality lead generation and effective nurturing.

 Your business website is perhaps the strongest weapon in your marketing arsenal that is leveraged to help the company reach new heights.
 While most businesses understand that lead generation is a high priority, especially when first starting, a majority of them fail to actually generate leads.
 And the few businesses that do succeed in getting some information out of visitors, like email addresses, often fail to properly utilize that information by bombarding potential customers with unnecessary marketing material.